openlayers/openlayers/test_rendering/README.md

 ## Adding new tests
 When creating a new test case, a reference image has to be created.
-By appending `?generate` to the URL, a canvas with the rendered map will be shown on the page.
+By appending `?generate` to the URL, a canvas with the rendered map will be shown on the page when calling `expectResemble`.
 Then the reference image can simply be created with a right-click and "Save image as".

 It is recommended to only run a single test case when generating the reference image.